Home Inspection Solutions — licensed pest control company in Dallas, Texas

 Their licensed service areas include termite treatment.

-Customers have rated Home Inspection Solutions 5 out of 5 stars on Google, with 2 reviews reflecting their service track record in Dallas.
+Customers have rated Home Inspection Solutions 5 out of 5 stars, with 2 reviews reflecting their service track record in Dallas.

 Licensed for 1 service category under TPCL #724203